MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scRNA_en.md

 └── singlecell.csv                          # Cell information summary table, including UMI counts, gene numbers, and cell identification for each cell ID
 ```

+- For detailed usage of the output results, please refer to the [output file documentation](../io.md).
-For more detailed information about the output files, please refer to the [output file annotations](../outs/scRNA.md).
+- For more detailed information about the output files, please refer to the [output file annotations](../outs/scRNA.md).
-For detailed usage of the output results, please refer to the [output file documentation](../io.md).
+- For analysis parameter settings, please refer to the [analysis parameter settings](../parameter/scRNA_en.md).

 ## ❓ Frequently Asked Questions